ted-ncg/labs/07-dependency-injection.md

       @AutoConfigureMockMvc
       ```

-   Then you can run the test.
+   Then run the test and see if it passes.

 ## Sample Data in Repository